 Also, we need to explain the reason why we reached out to our clients.
 As a rule, it goes above the unsubscribe link.

 Step 7.
-Personalize emails
+Personalizing emails

-Did you know that personalization in subject line increases OR by 26%?
+Did you know that personalization in the subject line increases OR by 26%?
 Any modern ESP will enable you to add the recipient’s first or full name to the subject line.

 Personalized images increase CTR by 29%.
 And personalized offer improves CTOR on average by 14%.

 Prior to sending newsletters out, you need to check if everything’s done properly.
-By using our brief check-list, you will check:
+By using our brief checklist, you will check:

 - The relevance of email content and of the subject line;